Chordal Averaging on Flag Manifolds and Its Applications: Chordal Centroids on Flag Manifolds

-~\cref{prop: flag median} simplifies our optimization problem to \cref{eq: median equiv}.
-Given an estimate for the chordal flag-median, $[[\Z]]$, \cref{prop: irls iteration} shows that solving a weighted chordal flag mean problem will approximate the solution to \cref{eq: median equiv}.
-Using the propositions, we are now ready to present our iterative algorithm for flag-median estimation in~\cref{alg:chordalmedian}.
+Prop.~\ref{prop: flag median} simplifies our optimization problem to Eq.~\ref{eq: median equiv}.
+Given an estimate for the chordal flag-median, $[\![\Z]\!]$, Prop.~\ref{prop: irls iteration} shows that solving a weighted chordal flag mean problem will approximate the solution to Eq.~\ref{eq: median equiv}.
+Using the propositions, we are now ready to present our iterative algorithm for flag-median estimation in Alg.~\ref{alg:chordalmedian}.

 The convergence of Weiszfeld-type algorithms are well studied in the literature~\cite{aftab2015convergence,beck2015weiszfeld,zhao2020quaternion} and our IRLS algorithm for the chordal flag-median can be proven to decrease its respective objective function value over iterations.
-This is what we establish next in~\cref{prop: flagirls decreasing}, inspired by the proof methods given in~\cite{beck2015weiszfeld}.
+This is what we establish next in Prop.~\ref{prop: flagirls decreasing}, inspired by the proof methods given in~\cite{beck2015weiszfeld}.